TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 1/Leviticus 1.7.md

 ---

-And the sons of Aaron the priest shall put fire upon the altar, and lay wood in order upon the fire;
+The sons of Aaron the priest shall put fire on the altar, and lay wood in order on the fire;